vita-epfl/trajnetplusplusbaselines/README.md

 <a name="mi_2_res"></a>
 ### 4) Results

-Here is our results comparison in terms of FDE and Col-I of your D-LSTM models trained without (milestone 1) and with (milestone 2) contrastive loss.
+Here is our results comparison in terms of FDE and Col-I of our D-LSTM models trained without (milestone 1) and with (milestone 2) contrastive loss.

 **Milestone 1**